 Host: That’s over 60 times more than the stock returns.
 Nate, I have to ask... are these extreme examples?

-Nate: Yes, every one of these show the extreme power of using option on one winning stock...
+Nate: Yes, every one of these shows the extreme power of using options on one winning stock...

-In fact, here’s another example from May... in this case Microsoft stock was up 8%.
-But by playing an option while using my strategy...
-A trade could have made as much as 1,028% in just 11 days!
+In fact, here’s another example from May... in this case, Microsoft stock was up 8%.
+But, using my strategy...
+An option trade could have made as much as 1,028% in just 11 days!